 Wednesday 23 March, 12.30pm EST. Boss Room, 8th Floor, UN Church Center, 777 UN Plaza.

-The panel will bring insights together from a diverse field of cutting-edge work on unpaid care, gender violence, sexuality and masculinities.
+The panel brought insights together from a diverse field of cutting-edge work on unpaid care, gender violence, sexuality and masculinities.
 The Sustainable Development Goal principles reflect a shared commitment by the international development community to ‘leave no one behind’.
 Evidence from research, however, reveals the extent to which development is undermined by a failure to recognise power in much work on gender, sexuality and women’s empowerment.
-This session will present findings from research partnerships that have adopted an intersectional approach to sustainable development.
+This session presented findings from research partnerships that have adopted an intersectional approach to sustainable development.

 Follow: @SexualityPovLaw and @Jen_Edw on Twitter